Loop-mediated isothermal amplification (LAMP)

-"Loop-mediated isothermal amplification (LAMP) is a unique technique for amplifying DNA using one stable Temperature, the result reading is easy providing a visual display; additionally, the technique is robust and can be used at peripheral health centers."
+"Is a unique technique for amplifying DNA using one stable Temperature, the result reading is easy providing a visual display; additionally, the technique is robust and can be used at peripheral health centers."

 - WHO Policy Guidance.
 The use of TB-LAMP for the diagnosis of pulmonary tuberculosis.
 August 2016